 Routine - All other requests are classified as routine and will be completed as soon as scheduling constraints and availability of resources will allow.

 Taking classes during the summer?
-Summer housing is available in Cooper Hall and University Village.
+Summer housing is available in University Village Phase I and University Village Phase II.
 Please see below for pricing.

 Coming back in the fall?
 Reapply for housing today!
 In order to make sure you have the room you want next year, we offer both Room Retention and Community Swap early in the spring semester.
 Both are done online through RMS Student Web.